 12. Adventure Aquarium

-Adventure Aquarium is where the family can discover life underwater!
+Adventure Aquarium in Camden is where the family can discover life underwater!
 Featuring unusual exhibits including more than 8,500 aquatic species housed within two million gallons of water and home to the biggest collection of sharks on the East Coast, this is a fabulous attraction for all the family.
 Not only the only aquarium in the world to exhibit hippos Button and Genny both above and below the water as they have fun in their 60,000 gallon pool, you will also come face to face with turtles, stingrays and many more interesting aquatic individuals, including the frolicking 15 African penguins in their residence on Paradise Island.
 Don’t miss KidZone if you’re visiting with youngsters, a dedicated space encouraging kids under six to connect hands on with nature.

 13. National Museum of American Jewish History

 This remarkable museum with its collection of more than 20,000 artifacts, some of which dating back more than 300 years, helps bring to life the 360 year history of America’s Jewish people.
 Through the use of evocative objects, The National Museum of American Jewish History traces the stories of Jewish immigrants and relays pertinent moments, also inviting visitors to share their own stories.
 Some of the not to be missed exhibits include items such as Irving Berlin’s piano, Einstein’s pipe and 13 state of the art interactive media displays.

 LOVE Park is a very popular destination for both locals and tourists alike, and serves as the entrance to the Benjamin Franklin Parkway.
 The park’s real name is actually John F. Kennedy Plaza but received its nickname due to its famous LOVE sculpture.